John Quincy Adams: Early diplomatic career and marriage

 Adams initially avoided becoming involved in politics, instead focusing on building his legal career.
 In 1791, he wrote a series of pseudonymously published essays arguing that Britain provided a better governmental model than France.
 Two years later, he published another series of essays attacking Edmond-Charles Genêt, a French diplomat who sought to undermine President George Washington's policy of neutrality in the French Revolutionary Wars.
-In 1794, Washington appointed Adams as the U.S. ambassador to the Netherlands.
+In 1794, Washington appointed Adams as the U.S. minister resident to the Netherlands.
 Adams considered declining the role, but ultimately took the position on the advice of his father.
 While abroad, Adams continued to urge neutrality, arguing that the United States would benefit economically by staying out of the ongoing French Revolutionary Wars.
-His chief duty as the ambassador to the Netherlands was to secure and maintain loans essential to U.S. finances.
+His chief duty in Amsterdam was to secure and maintain Dutch loans essential to U.S. finances.
 On his way to the Netherlands, he met with John Jay, who was then negotiating the Jay Treaty with Great Britain.
 Adams supported the Jay Treaty, but it proved unpopular with many in the United States, contributing to a growing partisan split between the Federalist Party of Alexander Hamilton and the Democratic-Republican Party of Thomas Jefferson.
 In 1794 he supported John Skey Eustace who wanted to return to the United States via the Netherlands.

 Adams spent the winter of 1795–1796 in London, where he met Louisa Catherine Johnson, the second daughter of American merchant Joshua Johnson.
 In April 1796, Louisa accepted Adams's proposal of marriage.
 Adams's parents disapproved of his decision to marry a woman who had grown up in England, but he informed his parents that he would not reconsider his decision.
 Adams initially wanted to delay his wedding to Louisa until he returned to the United States, but they married in All Hallows-by-the-Tower on July 26, 1797.
 (Note: When Adams took office as president in 1825, Louisa became the first First Lady born outside of the United States.
 In 2017, Melania Trump became the second First Lady born outside of the United States.)
 Shortly after the wedding, Joshua Johnson fled England to escape his creditors, and Adams did not receive the dowry that Johnson had promised him, much to the embarrassment of Louisa.
 Adams noted in his own diary that he had no regrets about his decision to marry Louisa.